-A short history of the Roger Casement Study School
+A short history of the Roger Casement Summer School

 The three main strands of the school – human rights (including linguistic and sexuality rights), Irish self-determination and an international order that protects against the machinations of empires and superpowers – are eternal.

 An exhibition about Roger Casement has been in place at the National Museum of Ireland for the past 18 months.
 In 2019, Lexicon/Dun Laoghaire Library held a highly successful exhibition on its upper level.

 By Fearghus O’Conchuir A video of some of the highlights of The Casement Project, a multi-platform choreography of bodies and ideas that danced with the queer legacy of British knight, Irish rebel and international humanitarian, Roger Casement. thecasementproject.ie

 Above; Sir John Lavery’s painting of the trial in 1916, and below two videos relating to the trials of Roger Casement.